Laya123-star/Clustering-and-Dimensionality-Reduction/README.md

 - Since clustering is an **unsupervised learning task**, the target labels (species) are intentionally excluded during model training.
 - The objective is to group similar data points based on feature similarity and visualize the resulting clusters.

-**🎯 Objective:**
+---

+## 🎯 Objective

 The project includes:

-🔹 Loading and preprocessing the dataset.
+🔹 Loading and preprocessing the dataset

-🔹 Feature scaling for distance-based algorithms.
+🔹 Feature scaling for distance-based algorithms

-🔹 Implementation of KMeans clustering.
+🔹 Implementation of KMeans clustering

-🔹 Implementation of Hierarchical clustering.
+🔹 Implementation of Hierarchical clustering

-🔹 Cluster visualization and interpretation.
+🔹 Cluster visualization and interpretation

-🔹 Clear explanations.
+🔹 Clear explanations

 ---